 As a result of the corporate affairs affecting Banca Popolare dell'Adriatico, the new proceedings were brought against Intesa Sanpaolo, as universal successor to Banca dell'Adriatico, and also against the latter as specific successor of the former bank.
+At the hearing of 23 April 2013, the judge, without considering Mr. Tambelli's preliminary claims, ordered the case to be decided by the Bench and set the date for the evidentiary hearing as 9 February 2016.

 As this initiative is believed to be without foundation it was not considered necessary to allocate provisions.